lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/libraries.md

 FFTW is a C subroutine library for computing the discrete Fourier transform (DFT) in one or more dimensions, of arbitrary input size, and of both real and complex data (as well as of even/odd data, i.e. the discrete cosine/sine transforms or DCT/DST).
-Before using this library, please check out the functions of vendor speciﬁc libraries ACML and/or MKL.
+Before using this library, please check out the functions of vendor specific libraries ACML and/or MKL.